omniscientjs/omniscient/README.md

 }
 ```

+Note, in the examples above, we have to manually do re-rendering.
+This can be a tedious and usually not something you'd do.
+You can read more about automating this in the section ["Immutable Structure and Re-render Loop"](#immutable-structure-and-re-render-loop).

 ### Passing Life Cycle Methods or other Methods

 In contrast to vanilla React stateless functions, Omniscient components can get passed life cycle methods when that is necessary.
 For instance, when you want to do some operations when the component is mounted.